So you’re looking for the best tankless hot water heater?

 Not to forget!

 Depending on your lifestyle and intended application, you can also opt to use a 20-100 pound propane tank.
-But as with all other gas powered tankless water heaters, you’ll still have to find a way to vent out the exhaust.
+But as with all other gas powered tankless models, you’ll still have to find a way to vent out the exhaust.
 Fortunately, Eccotemp was thoughtful enough to include a stainless steel kit for venting that we can quickly set up for wall or ceiling venting.

 - Incredibly energy efficient requiring only 2 Watts 1 amp during operation.

-- The Eccotemp High-Capacity FVI-12-LP Propane Tankless Heater is small and compact enough for use even in the smallest cabins.
+- The Eccotemp High-Capacity FVI-12-LP Tankless Propane Heater is small and compact enough for use even in the smallest cabins.

 - After seeing some of the other price tags on our list, the Eccotemp FVI-12-LP is by far one of the most affordable units you will find out there.